tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 Here's a summary of some decisions made:
 1. Use a Design System: see [About Design System]() section
 1. Build the Design System using another battle-tested Design System - [TailwindCSS](https://tailwindcss.com/docs) - combined with [styled-components](https://styled-components.com/)
-1. Unit test the Design System elementary (element) components just to prevent they don't have positioning and spacing styles
+1. Unit test the Design System elementary (element) components just to prevent they don't have positioning and spacing styles and as a kind of "TDD for design" in which we expect on the test some tokens to be present base on the Mock overview
 1. Unit test the more complex components to ease the business rules requirements implementation and provide backwards constraint in refactors and evolutions.
 1. As the interactions are somewhat simple and don't take state change propagation/notification to many levels, we are handling all business logic state and actions using Hooks and Effects at the main component (<ProductCompare /> in compare/index.js) and not using orther third party solutions like Redux, Mobx, Apollo GraphQL and other options out there.
 1. We have a route named `ui-ux` (menu UI/UX) that represents the first step "chopping" the provided design into a pure HTML/CSS Design System page. see [From Mock to Components Pipeline]() section